Raynes/udder/README.md

 SetPowerState power {off|State}
 ```

+Note the numeric ranges denoted by ellipses (`…`).
+These templates will
+generate one line per number inclusively within the range.

+**Make sure you use an actual ellipsis character and not three periods.**

+Mac: `⌥;`
+Linux: Compose + ...

 Let's run the generator on it:

 ```
 $ udder utterances path/to/utterances.txt